 9. Healthy brain

-α- and β-santalol found in Sandalwood oil is an excellent antioxidant and antiapoptotic activity show wonderful effect on the extension of the lifespan.
-It also inhibits the ROS generation and germline cell apoptosis.
+α- and β-santalol found in Sandalwood oil is an excellent antioxidant and antiapoptotic activity shows a wonderful effect on the extension of the lifespan.
+It also inhibits ROS generation and germline cell apoptosis.

 10. Improves mood

-Sandalwood oil inhalation increases attentiveness and mood because the presence of alpha-santalol which increases arousal level thus aromatherapy of sandalwood oil is beneficial to keep calm and relaxation (13).
+Sandalwood oil inhalation increases attentiveness and mood because the presence of alpha-santalol increases arousal level thus aromatherapy of sandalwood oil is beneficial to keep calm and relaxed (13).

 11. Manage diabetes

-Sandalwood oil contains high amount of α –santalol (53.8 %) which play an important role in the improvement in insulin secretion and glycemic control thus reduce blood sugar levels (14).
+Sandalwood oil contains a high amount of α –santalol (53.8 %) which plays an important role in the improvement in insulin secretion and glycemic control thus reduce blood sugar levels (14).